 I take a book from the shelf.

 I create a prop from thin glass and put it in where the book was on the shelf.
-After Statis wears out, the shelf doesn’t collapse.
+After Stasis wears out, the shelf doesn’t collapse.
 I go back to the tables.

-Noticing my smug smile, Hector asks: “Why is it glass?”
+Noticing my smug smile, Hector asks: “Why does the object look like it’s made of glass?”

 “Glass is brittle.
 By doing this, I can remotely set off the trap.
 Shatter!”